lukaproject/StateMachine/README.md

 # StateMachine
-a state machine implement by cpp.
+a state machine implemented by cpp.